Blog

 What is the difference between a surety bond and a bail bond?

 A bail bonds involves only the defendant and the presiding court where the defendant is being held.
 A surety bail bonds is a process that involves three parties which includes the court, the defendant and the surety bail bond agent.
-Call 317-423-9300 today for surety bond in Avon and Indianapolis, IN.
+Call 317-423-9300 today for surety bond in Indianapolis, IN.

 What is considered an emergency situation?